tjira/Fractoid/README.md

 Algorithm alg = Algorithm::periodic(true, 34);
 ```
 For the fractal to have a black filling, we need to specify the fill color.
 If you don't specify the fill color, the
-color will be determined based on the number of iteration before bailout inside the fractal.
+color will be determined based on the number of iteration before bail in the fractal.
 ```c++
 alg.fill(0, 0, 0);
 ```
-Now it's time to paint the fractal inside the `Image` object.
-We need to specify the center, zoom, algorithm and
+Now it's time to paint the fractal in the `Image` object.
+We need to specify the center, zoom, alg and
 resolution.
 ```c++
 Image image = fractal.paint(-0.75, 0, 1, alg, 1920, 1080);